zoomment/zoomment-server/README.md

 npm run server
 ```

-If you want to stop server:
+If you want to stop the server:

 ```
 npm run kill